 Have a seat and grab some popcorn, because I’m about to tell you about our first experience with breeding rabbits!
-Books and YouTube videos are no substitute for good old fashioned experience, but they did give us a good starting point.
+Books and YouTube videos are no substitute for good old fashioned experience.
+They did give us a good starting point though.
 There were things we didn’t expect, and things that seemed to go as planned… Alright, I’ll just start the story already!

 Before we got our rabbits, we did a ton of research on how to keep them.
 We looked up wire bottom cages vs other types of hutches, rabbit colonies, natural diets, and so on.
 We ended up going with wire bottom cages and a diet of rabbit pellets and hay (with some greens and herbs for treats).

 The first couple of days we had the rabbits, our wire bottom cages hadn’t arrived yet so they were just in crates with pine chips on the bottom.
 Some people think wire bottom cages are cruel, but we learned quickly that letting bunnies hop around in their own pee and poo is not sanitary or healthy.
 Poor Chip had sore hocks, but thankfully they healed up quickly with the help of coconut oil.